Rshil21/Reinforcement-Learning/Readme.md

 ## License

-This project is intended for educational and research use.
-Add your preferred license (e.g., MIT) here:
+This project is intended for educational and research use :
 ```
-MIT License
 Copyright (c) 2025 Rahul Shil
 ```